wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-36!

+-   !begin-bullet!
--   Fix for dev tibble support.
+    Fix for dev tibble support.

+    !end-bullet!
+-   !begin-bullet!
--   `as_function()` now supports list arguments which allow recursive indexing using either names or positions.
+    `as_function()` now supports list arguments which allow recursive indexing using either names or positions.
 They now always stop when encountering the first NULL (#173).

+    !end-bullet!
+-   !begin-bullet!
--   `accumulate` and `reduce` correctly pass extra arguments to the worker function.
+    `accumulate` and `reduce` correctly pass extra arguments to the worker function.

+    !end-bullet!

 !end-bullets-36!